yangwang0803/trackml/README.md

 3. Merge tracks.
 This step is in `/mymodule/merger.py`
 4. Above procedures are repeated several times with various parameters, focusing on clustering tracks with different length with longer track first.

-The entire procedure is in `pipeline.ipynb`
+The full pipeline is in `pipeline.ipynb`